sap-tutorials/btp-foundation/tutorials/cp-kyma-api-mssql-golang/cp-kyma-api-mssql-golang.md

     -d <your-docker-id>/api-mssql-go:latest
     ```

     The command is expecting that the database is available at `localhost:1433` on the host machine.
 This is denoted by the `host.docker.internal` value.
-Review the tutorial [Deploying MSSQL in Kyma Runtime](cp-kyma-mssql-deployment) for the different configurations to run/stop the database.
+Review the tutorial [Deploy MSSQL in SAP BTP, Kyma Runtime](cp-kyma-mssql-deployment) for the different configurations to run/stop the database.

 2. The application is available at <http://localhost:8000/orders>.
 You can use a tool such as curl to test the different HTTP methods, for example: